Electric circuit diagram equivalents of fields

 = d/dt (total energy stored in components)

-This last equation looks a bit awkward.
-Perhaps a nicer (and more popular) approach for a generating functional to use space time diagrams, in which the the principle of minimum dissipation is replaced by the principle of least Action.
+To retrieve the field equations from this generating functional, it is probably nicel to use space time diagrams, in which the the principle of minimum dissipation is replaced by the principle of least Action.

 The Navier-Stokes equation